pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

       "PACHYDERM_SQL_PASSWORD": "cm9vdA==" # base64 encoded
     ```

+!!!
+Info "TL;DR"
+     Run the following to generate your secret:

+     `kubectl create secret generic <secret-name>  --from-literal=PACHYDERM_SQL_PASSWORD=<password-to-warehouse> --dry-run=client  --output=json > yourwarehousesecret.json`

+     Then apply it to your Pachyderm cluster:

+     `pachctl create secret -f yourwarehousesecret.json`

+     You should see its name in the list returned by `kubectl get secret`
 ### Database Connection URL
 Pachyderm's SQL Ingest will take an URL as its connection string to the database of your choice.